OfficeDev/teams-toolkit/packages/vscode-extension/README.md

 Deploy copies your application to the provisioned Azure resources.
 It is typically done after every change to your application.
 To deploy your application to the provisioned resources in an active Azure subscription:

-- In the Visual Studio Code Command Palette, enter 'teams' and choose the command `Teams: Deploy to the Cloud`.
+- In the Visual Studio Code Command Palette, enter "teams" and choose the command `Teams: Deploy to the Cloud`.
 - Select Tab app and Backend to deploy.
 - Once deploy is finished, go to the Visual Studio Code Debug Panel (Ctrl+Shift+D / ⌘⇧-D or View -> Run) and select Launch Remote (Edge).
 - Press the start button (green arrow) to launch your app - now running remotely on Azure!